 Helichrysum oil (Helichrysum italicum) and German chamomile oil (Matricaria recutita) are often included in DIY blends to comfort small cuts and scrapes (after the area has been washed with soap and water).
-Researchers have cited helichrysum’s italiodones for these benefits, and German chamomile contains a cocktail of less-common molecules that make it one of the most unique, irreplaceable oils for urgent skin care.
+Researchers have cited helichrysum’s italiodones for these potential benefits, and German chamomile contains a cocktail of less-common molecules that make it one of the most unique, irreplaceable oils for urgent skin care.

 Yarrow oil (Achillea millefolium) is also an excellent choice for damaged skin.

 If you’re also looking to purify your skin, try thyme ct linalool oil (Thymus vulgaris ct linalool) or sweet marjoram oil (Origanum majorana).
 These floral essential oils not only help reduce breakouts, but can continue to protect damaged skin after the area has been washed with soap and water.

 We mentioned above that floral essential oils are known as “heart notes” for the way they help open your heart.

 What’s the second reason?
 They’re aromatically rich, giving a blend “heart.”